Local Business Tax (Gewerbesteuer)

 From the taxable business profit, a business tax assessment amount is set at 3.50 percent of the business profit.
 The amount thus calculated is multiplied by the municipal multiplying factor of the city or town in whose area of administration the business operation has its location.

-The municipal multipliers can be determined freely by the cities, although a minimum of 200% is prescribed.
-The rate of multipliers is very different between the regions, because this also plays a part in location politics.
-For example, in Munich the multiplier is 490 percent, whereas only 13 kilometres away in the suburb of Gruenwald, it is only 280 percent.
-This makes the effective business tax liability in Munich approximately 17.15 percent and in Gruenwald only about 9.80 percent.
+The municipal multipliers can be determined freely by the cities, although a minimum of 200 percent is mandatory.
+The rate of multipliers is very different between the regions because this also plays a part in location politics.
+For example, in Munich the multiplier is 490 percent, whereas only 13 kilometres away in the suburb of Grünwald, it is only 240 percent.
+This makes the effective business tax liability in Munich approximately 17.15 percent and in Grünwald only about 8.4 percent.

 The rate of local business tax is therefore significantly connected to the choice of location.